richardgaywood/paydata.org/content/houserules/combat/action_economy.md

 ---
 title: "New action economy for Shadowrun 5e"
-linkTitle: Streamlined action economy
+linkTitle: Action economy
 date: 2020-07-05
-title: New action economy
 type: docs
 ---

 {{% pageinfo %}}
-These rules are **not** currently canon for my campaign.
+These rules are currently canon for my campaign.
 {{% /pageinfo %}}